BEPRO Network (BEPRO) Price Reaches $0.0013 on Exchanges

-BEPRO Network (BEPRO) traded 2.5% higher against the US dollar during the one day period ending at 10:00 AM Eastern on July 15th.
-One BEPRO Network coin can currently be bought for $0.0013 or 0.00000006 BTC on major exchanges.
-In the last week, BEPRO Network has traded up 0.4% against the US dollar.
-BEPRO Network has a market cap of $8.57 million and approximately $239,561.00 worth of BEPRO Network was traded on exchanges in the last day.
+BEPRO Network (BEPRO) traded 5.2% higher against the dollar during the 1-day period ending at 20:00 PM Eastern on July 16th.
+During the last week, BEPRO Network has traded 0% lower against the dollar.
+One BEPRO Network coin can now be bought for approximately $0.0013 or 0.00000006 BTC on exchanges.
+BEPRO Network has a market cap of $8.75 million and $260,930.00 worth of BEPRO Network was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.